m-guggenmos/weird/README.md

-WeiRD stands for "Weighted Robust Distance" and is a fast and simple classification algorithm that assigns class labels based on the distance to class prototypes.
+WeiRD stands for "Weighted Robust Distance" and is a fast and simple classification algorithm which assigns class labels based on the distance to class prototypes.
 The distance is the Manhattan or Euclidian distance between a current sample and a prototype in a space, in which each feature dimension is scaled by the two-sample t-value of the respective feature in the training data.
 Class prototypes correspond to the arithmetic prototypes of each feature in the